 A single Hearing Chair will typically conduct the live hearing.
 The Civil Rights & Title IX Coordinator will choose a trained, impartial Hearing Chair.
 In some cases, at the discretion of the Civil Rights & Title IX Coordinator, a 3-person Hearing Panel may be convened to conduct the hearing, whose members are selected by the Civil Rights & Title IX Coordinator.
 When a 3-person Hearing Panel is convened, one of the panelists will serve in the role of the Hearing Chair and a majority vote is required to make the determination of responsibility.
-The Hearing Chair and Hearing Panelists cannot be the individual assigned in the role of the Civil Rights & Title IX Coordinator or served in any other function that would pose a potential conflict of interest.
+The Hearing Chair and Hearing Panelists cannot be the individual assigned in the role of the Civil Rights & Title IX Coordinator for the case, nor can they have acted in the role of an investigator or served in any other function that would pose a potential conflict of interest.